-Sugar indusry occupies an important place i_n the economy of this country.
-It is the second largest industry and provides employment to 1J lakh persons in the industrial sector.
-The special feature of this industry is its close connection with argriculture.
+Sugar industy occupies an important place in the economy of this country.
+It is the second largest industry and provides employment to 11⁄2 lakh per-The sons in the industrial sector. special feature of this industry is its close connection with argriculture.
 It is an important source of livelihood for a considerable section of agricultural population.
 For about 20 million cutivators or more, scattered in different parts of the country, sugar is one of the principal crops for meeting their cash requirements.
-In spite of its importance to the economy of the country, its fortunes have fluctuated 80 widely from year to year causing grave concern both to the agriculturists and the sugar manufacturers, and it has become very difficult to say with any certainty how this industry's fortune like in the future.
-It is MI of surpluses and shortages, and controls, decontrol and recontrol.
+In spite of its importance to the economy of the country, its fortunes have fluctuated widely from year to year causing grave concern both to the agriculturists and the sugar manufacturers, and it has become very difficult to say with any certainty how this industry's fortune lies in the future.
+It is full of surpluses and shortages, and controls, decontrol and recontrol.

-The fluctuating performance of this industry in the past has been cyclic, and at no time has Government attempted to deal with the problems of this industry in a manner that would bring some steadiness to it.
+The fluctuating performance of this industry in the past has been cyclic, time has Government and at no attempted to deal with the problems of this industry in a manner that would bring some steadiness to it.
 The problems of this industry have so far been dealt with on an ad hoc basis, primarily to overcome shortages and surpluses whenever these happen.
-Apart from the vagaries of nature, on which the prospects of this important agro-based industry depend to a large extent in many parts of .the country, even in those areas where such vagaries could be overcome largely by a determined and long-range policy, it has become evident that such a policy does not exist.
+Apart from the vagaries of nature, on which prospects of this important the agro-based industry depend large extent in many parts of the country, in those even ai eas where such vagaries could be overcome largely by a determined and long-range policy, it has become evident that such a policy does not exist.
 In years of surpluses there was no dearth of drastic measures to reduce the area under cultivation, and the quantum of production by the factories.
-Even in periods of shortfall, such a_s last year, restrictions had been imposed, such as, on the irrigation potential made available for sugarcane crop, and this had led to reduction in area under sugarcane in factory areas, accompanied by reduction in yields, acreage and sucrose content of jane.
-Considerable sums of money are collected by the various State Governments as purchase tax (cane cess), which originally came into existence to enable build a fund to provide finance for undertaking "cane development work in sugar factory areas.
+Even in periods of shortfall, such as last year restrictions had been imposed, such as, on the irrigation potential made available for sugarcane crop. and this had led to reduction in area under sugarcane in factory areas, accompanied by reduction in yields, acreage and sucrose content of cane.
+Considerable sums of money are collected by the various State Governments as purchase tax (cane cess). which originally came into existence to enable build a fund to provide finance for undertaking cane development work in sugar factory areas.
 Such development work is not limited only to improve the varietal position in factory zones, improve the yield of sugarcane per acre and the sucrose content of the sugarcane; it has also the objective of providing and improving communications in factory areas.
-This is very important while dealing with a perishable raw material like sugarcane which should be processed in the factories with the minimum timelag between harvest and processing.
-Various other handicaps, such as, lack of timely and proper credit facilities for sugarcane growers, and the timely supply of various other inputs in kind, such as, fertilizers, etc., should be removed.
+This is very important while dealing with a perishable raw material like sugarcane which should be processed in the factories with the minimum time-lag between harvest and proces-Various other handicaps, such as, lack of timely and proper credit facilities for sugarcane growers, and the timely supply of various other inputs in kind such as, fertilizers, etc., should be removed.